AI Trail Analysis

 Hard · Out & Back · 10.8 mi · Killington, VT

-A challenging but rewarding climb to Vermont's highest AT point, offering expansive views and a true wilderness experience.
+A challenging but rewarding climb to the highest point on the AT in Vermont, offering spectacular 360-degree views.

 Generated by Gemini.
 Verify hazards, regulations, and emergency info before heading out.